Playwright

 Joanna is a passionate teacher and advocate for new work.
 She offers dramaturgy consultations and private coaching sessions, along with workshops and classes in satire, sketch comedy, and solo show development.

 As the founder and executive producer of Wait Don’t Leave Productions, Joanna focuses on projects related to historical memory.
+She has produced live theatre and digital series with The New York Philharmonic / Live from Lincoln Center, The Embassy of Spain, No Rules Theatre Co, But What If We Did, Funny or Die, and more.
 She is a co-founder of Hire Survivors Broadway, which works to end retaliation against survivors of sexual violence in the theatre industry.
-Born and raised in Memphis, she is a proud member of SAG-AFTRA and the Dramatists Guild and enjoys good bourbon, bad words, and quality time.

 In their words…